precice/precice.github.io/content/docs/couple-your-code/step-by-step/couple-your-code-defining-mesh-connectivity.md

 ### Solver supports custom attributes

-You solver doesn't provide a unique identifier for each vertex.
+Your solver doesn't provide a unique identifier for each vertex.
 It does provide a functionality to attach some kind of customised attribute to a vertex.
 This attribute is also available when iterating over faces.